fedeoasi/base-play-app/README.md

 Persistence
 ===========
-Slick is used on the persistence layer.
+Slick is used in the persistence layer.
 While there is a play plugin to quickly configure the database, I did a little more work to setup slick and I get more control in return.
 I can test my persistence code without requiring any play object, which means I can use the persistence code in projects that do not use play.

-Slick provides a DSL that allows to interact with the database as if it were a Scala collection.
-The queries are typesafe,
+Slick provides a DSL that allows to interact with the database as if it were a Scala collection issuing both typesafe queries (preferred) and plain SQL.

+The persistence layer is structured as follow:
+1. A database component (e.g., `AuthDbComponenet`) contains the table model
+2. A data access layer (e.g., `AuthDal`) takes a JdbcDriver as input and gives access to the table model
+3. A persistence service (e.g., `AuthPersistenceServiceImpl`) takes a database as input and exposes persistence level methods to the application and uses a specific `Dal`
+4. A database is a slick wrapper around a specific JDBC database object.

+The template contains two databases, SQLite for production and H2 for testing.

+## Database migrations

+The library used for database migrations is flyway.
+On the testing side with H2, the tables are generated directly from the model every time the database is created.

+On the production side with SQLite,  the `conf/db/migration` contains the database migration (evolution) scripts.

 Dependency Injection
 ====================